itsdenisboris/custom-exercises/README.md

-# custom-excercises
+# custom-exercises
-Web application to create your own collection of excercises
+Web application to create your own collection of exercises